-Demre, Myra, and Kekova Tour – Visit the birthplace of Santa Claus and the city of ancient actors and actresses with Daily Tour from Antalya.
-Explore Daily Tours from Antalya with Romos Travel.
+Demre, Myra, and Kekova Tour – Visit the birthplace of Santa Claus and the city of ancient actors and actresses with a Daily Tour from Antalya.
+Explore Daily Tours from Antalya with Package Tour Turkey.

 Pilinius, in 1C AD, first mentioned the visit to Simena, and it dates back to 4C BC, where we learn from Lycian inscriptions and silver coins.
-Simena was part of the Lycian Union and was represented the city Aperlai.
+Simena was part of the Lycian Union and represented the city of Aperlai.
 After Anatolia became part of the Roman Empire, Simena sustained its independence.
 When approaching the shore, a Roman bath comes first, which was built in 79 BC.
 Lycian cities are famous for the rock tombs and sarcophaguses, which you can see in Simena.
-The Lycians built a theater that has a 300 person capacity and a temple which was converted into a church, later a mosque.
+The Lycians built a theater that has a 300-person capacity and a temple that was converted into a church, later a mosque.
 Most of the sarcophaguses are in the water.

 After the Demre-Myra, Kekova-Simena sightseeing tour, drive back to the hotel.

 Demre, a town in southern Turkey, is well known for its spectacular natural beauty as well as its rich history and culture.
 With the beautiful submerged city of Kekova and the historic ancient city of Myra, a Demre trip provides visitors with an unforgettable experience.
 So, are you prepared to take a tour with Demre Myra Kekova and explore the hidden mysteries?